APGA Careers

 Responsibilities in this role include:

-• Advancing association goals by meeting, engaging, and maintaining contacts with appropriate members of Congress and their staff.
+• Advance association goals by meeting, engaging, and maintaining relationships with appropriate members of Congress, congressional staff, and other relevant policy makers;

-• Researching and writing testimony for congressional committee hearings, as well as providing input on proposed legislative language.
+• Research, analyze and draft testimony for congressional committee hearings, congressional correspondence, and proposed legislative language;

-• Collaborating with industry partners to further association’s goals by working with coalitions to advance broadly supported legislative reforms.
+• Collaborate with industry partners and coalition organizations to advance broadly supported legislative and policy reforms;

-• Representing APGA at industry conferences, workshops, meetings, and other venues.
+• Representing APGA at industry conferences, workshops, meetings, and other external venues.

 Qualifications

-• Excellent communications skills, both oral and written; ability to communicate technical issues to both technical and non-technical audiences.
+• Excellent written and verbal communication skills, including the ability to communicate complex technical and policy issues to both technical and non-technical audiences

 • Some work travel required.